The NDIS Step by Step

 - Plan Management provider – Funding will be provided on top of your funded supports to pay for a plan management provider who can manage the funds.
 Participants can receive supports from service providers who are both registered and not registered with the NDIS.

-- Self-managed – You (the nominee) or the person you care for manages the plan and pays for the supports directly and claim directly from the NDIS.
+- Self-managed – The NDIS participant or their nominee can manage their plan and pay for the supports directly and claim directly from the NDIS.
 You can choose to engage with both registered and non-registered providers.

 - Combination – You can also choose to have a combination of the above options for different parts of your NDIS plan.